 Since the actual execution statistics and planned execution plan only differ in the metrics themselves, apart from the redundant operation, all the enrichment types we described above are relevant for both types.
 The reason the redundant operation is not useful for a logical execution plan is that it’s an estimation that will bring more false positives and will lure the user from the real problems.

 The enrichment algorithm can be seen in section 3.5.4 for a more fluent reading (figure 21).
+The outline of the enrichment algorithm is as follows:

+Topological sorting of all the nodes of our parsed execution plan.

+Iterating over each node and adding new calculated metrics.

+Note: if we wouldn’t sort our nodes in topological order, some of the aggregated metrics would be wrong (label for example).

 In the next section, we show how QueryFlow’s visualization phase takes the enriched execution plan and visualize it in an intuitive way.